eleuzun/TestCases/README.md

 3. Click on the Search Icon

 **Expected Result:**
-The page will display zero results with few advises :

-check if you spelled the term correctly. try using synonyms. try again, using a more general search.
+The page will display zero results with few advises:check if you spelled the term correctly; try using synonyms; try again, using a more general search.

 **Test Data:**
 Insert: asasasa